olexklemba64/olexklemba64/README.md

-# Hi there, I'm Oleksandr 👋
+# Hi there, I'm Oleksandr Klemba 👋

 I'm a freelance developer with industry experience in Web service architecting.
 Moreover, building sought-out UIs in Web industry has been one of my most intensive activities during my career.
 <!--